 Most non-U.S. citizens who wish to study in the United States will seek an F-1 non-immigrant student visa.
 J-1 visas are only issued to students and scholars when their financial sponsor or exchange program requires that they study on a J-1 visa.

 A new F-1 or J-1 visa can only be acquired at a U.S. Embassy or Consulate outside the United States.
-It is not possible to renew a visa by mail or in person within the United States.
-Every U.S. Embassy has different visa application procedures; most now require appointments for visa processing.
-You should contact the US Embassy or Consulate where you plan to apply for your visa for additional information or to set up an appointment if required.
-Please plan ahead!
-There is a wait time at most embassies for appointments and before a visa can be issued.
+It is not possible to renew a visa by mail or in person within the U.S. Every U.S. Embassy has different visa application procedures and most now require appointments for visa processing.
+For specific application requirements, please see the Visa Application section of the U.S. Department of State website.

 In addition to the visa application fee, first time F-1 and J-1 applicants (and some renewing applicants) are also required to pay the SEVIS I-901 fee.

 Please see the State Department's information about visa denials.
 If you are denied a visa, please contact your admissions office for information on next steps.